gage-lodba/VulkanWindow/README.md

-# VulkanWindow
+### VulkanWindow
-An example vulkan window project.
+An example vulkan window project, using GLFW and the Vulkan SDK.

 ### Dependencies:
 ![GLFW](https://www.glfw.org/)